 Start with one or more worker nodes to run the container workloads.

-Manage the deployment of those workloads from one or more master nodes.
+Manage the deployment of those workloads from one or more control plane nodes (also known as the master nodes).

 Wrap containers in a deployment unit called a pod.
 Using pods provides extra metadata with the container and offers the ability to group several containers in a single deployment entity.